-Under the Withdrawal Agreement workers in the whole state and frontier workers in the state states of work enjoy the rights guaranteed by the Treaty including
+Under the Withdrawal Agreement workers in the home state and frontier workers in the state of work enjoy the rights guaranteed by the Treaty including

 - Right not to be discriminated against on the grounds of nationality as regards employment remuneration and other conditions of work and employment